-Eat Seasonal: Sam Cooks Up A Simple Yet Tasty Dish With In-Season Figs.
+Eat Seasonal: Fig Bread Is A Simple Yet Tasty Dish With In-Season Fruit.

 Biting into a juicy fresh fig is a summertime joy in Gozo!
 These plump fruits grow in abundance across the Maltese Islands and have become a signature player in light summer Mediterranean cuisine.
 The fig is non-fussy and can be adapted to sweet or savoury or enjoyed straight from the Ficus Tree in its simplistic and tender form.
 Did you know fig trees do not flower?
 Instead, their blossom transforms inside the pod into the delicious fruit we eat.
 There are two types of fig trees in Malta, the common green fig which is ready to eat May-June, and the Farkizzan (purple fig) which is harvested from July to August.